 A Spelling Bee Story

-I had no idea of Spelling Bee, Spelling Bee word list and all such terminologies related to the contest when one day, I along with a few other fellows of my grade were asked to participate in a grade-level spelling contest.
+Here is spelling bee story when I had no idea of Spelling Bee, Spelling Bee word list and all such terminologies related to the contest when one day, I along with a few other fellows of my grade were asked to participate in a grade-level spelling contest.
 I partook in the competition as firstly, I had a good vocabulary and knew a lot of words already and secondly, I did not know the scope of the competition.
 When its results were announced, I and two other fellows of my grade had been shortlisted.

 That was the first time I was introduced to Spelling Bee and was given a thick book called the Spelling Bee word list.